moia-oss/aws-cfg-generator/README.md

---source-profile="default"    The profile that your credentials should come from --region=STRING               Override the region configured with your source profile --vault-config-path=STRING    Where to load/save the config --use-role-name-in-profile    Append the role name to the profile name
+--source-profile="default"    The profile that your credentials should come from --region=STRING               Override the region configured with your source profile --vault-config-path=STRING    Where to load/save the config --keep-custom-config          Retains any custom profiles or settings.
+Set to false to remove everything
+                              except the source profile and generated config --use-role-name-in-profile    Append the role name to the profile name
 ```